-In addition, APUC acts in an open, fair and transparent manner by publishing its contracting plan on its website, making documentation available to its clients on the Buyers Portal and issuing its forward plan on the Scottish Government website.
+In addition, APUC acts in an open, fair and transparent manner by publishing its contracting plan on its website, making documentation available to its clients on Hunter and issuing its forward plan online.

 APUC encourages the use of PINs to test the market where relevant and appropriate and holds Meet the Buyer events where relevant to encourage supplier engagement.
 APUC also attends wider events such as the Supplier Development Programme's Meet the Buyer events and Procurex conference.